-Those students who are inexperienced (ie less than three years) in the health service area are required to undertake a planned program of field experience (HEAL9531 Fieldwork in Health Service Organisation) in addition to the 12 subjects.
+Applicants are required to have completed an appropriate undergraduate degree or approved equivalent and to have a minimum of three years postgraduate experience preferably in a health-related field.
+Those students who are inexperienced (ie less than three years) particularly in the health service area, are required to undertake a planned program of field experience (HEAL9531 Fieldwork in Health Service Organisation) in addition to the 9 subjects.

 Electives are chosen by the student in consultation with the Head of the School of Health Services Management (or nominee) from graduate subjects offered within the University or by another tertiary institution.
 The approval of the relevant Head of School is required to undertake an elective offered outside the School of Health Services Management.
+Requests for exemption and substitution for previous postgraduate subjects taken will be considered subject to approval of the Faculty of Medicine.